- What is Mailtrap?

 - Can emails captured by Mailtrap only be viewed via its interface?

 - What does Mailtrap do with <style> tag?

-- Can Mailtrap show what an email will look like in different email clients?
+- Can Mailtrap show what email will look like in various email clients?

 - Can I use Mailtrap as a /dev/null smtp server?

 - What is the SMTP rate limit for inbox?

 - Do you have a bug bounty program?

 - I would like to whitelist smtp.mailtrap.io in my firewall.
 What is Mailtrap's IP range?